Axion Bounds from Quantum Technology: Summary

 An overview of the experimental constraints on a light ALP field is shown in the $m_a - c_{GG}/f$ plane in Figure~\ref{fig: combDM} for the case that the ALP field explains the observed dark matter relic density, and in Figure~\ref{fig: combNonDM} for the case that the ALP field does not contribute to dark matter.
 We assume that the ALP mass is a free parameter and the UV theory has only interactions between the ALP and the $SU(3)_C$ field strength tensor.
 Running and matching effects generate couplings to other SM particles and induce quadratic ALP couplings in the low energy theory.
 Note that we assume there is no CP violating ALP coupling.

 There are significant differences between the two scenarios.
 If light ALPs are dark matter, several effects can be observed that are not present for a light ALP field that does not contribute significantly to the dark matter relic density.
 The variation of fundamental constants induced by oscillations of the quadratic ALP field is the most sensitive probe for ALPs lighter than $m_a\approx 10^{-20}$ eV.
 These experiments probe the ALP gluon coupling via its correction to nucleon masses, photons, and electrons.
 Quadratic ALP interactions probe the gradient of the ALP field which leads to very strong constraints from tests of the equivalence principle for masses $m_a\approx 10^{-20}-10^{-5}$ eV.
-We stress however that the assumptions going into the calculation of both variations of fundamental constants and tests of the equivalence principle rely on a small-coupling approximation which breaks down for an interaction strength of $c_{GG}/f\gtrsim 10^{-15}$ GeV$^{-1}$, as indicated by the cyan dashed line in Figure~\ref{fig: combDM}.
-For larger couplings, any quadratically interacting dark matter field has nonlinear solutions which in the case of the ALP leads to an unphysical parameter space~\cite{shortpaper}.
+We stress however that the assumptions going into the calculation of both variations of fundamental constants and tests of the equivalence principle rely on a small-coupling approximation which breaks down for an interaction strength of $c_{GG}/f\gtrsim 10^{-15}$ GeV$^{-1}$ and $m_a\lesssim 7\times10^{8}/f\ {\rm eV^2}$, as indicated by the black dashed line in Figure~\ref{fig: combDM}.
+For larger couplings, the ALP dark matter field has nonlinear solutions which leads to an non-perturbative parameter space~\cite{shortpaper}.
 Haloscopes and helioscopes mostly probe the ALP photon coupling via the Primakoff effect in an external magnetic field.
 Even though haloscopes probe the linear ALP-photon interaction, they measure the local ALP field which is affected by the non-linear behaviour induced by quadratic interactions.
 In the absence of this effect, they are the most sensitive experiments in the mass range $m_a\approx 10^{-5}-10^{-4}$ eV.
 Helioscopes are insensitive to the dark matter halo and the corresponding parameter space can be considered ruled out independent of the local value of the ALP field.